-This Barataria Basin SRP/EA explains to the public and decision-makers the information and process used by the LA TIG to identify the preferred strategic alternative and projects proposed for Phase II restoration planning.
-The LA TIG is proposing two decisions in this draft SRP/EA to restore ecosystem-level injuries in the Gulf of Mexico through restoration of critical wetland, coastal, and nearshore habitat resources and services in the Barataria Basin.
-First, the LA TIG proposes a preferred alternative that relies on a suite of restoration approaches and techniques in the Barataria Basin, including large-scale sediment diversion to restore deltaic processes, marsh creation, and ridge restoration.
-Second, the LA TIG proposes to select several projects for further evaluation and planning: the Mid-Barataria Sediment Diversion and two marsh creation increments within Large Scale Marsh Creation: Component E in northern Barataria Basin.
+This Barataria Basin SRP/EA explains to the public and decision-makers the information and process used by the LA TIG to identify the preferred strategic alternative and projects selected for Phase II restoration planning.
+The LA TIG is making two decisions in this SRP/EA to restore ecosystem-level injuries in the Gulf of Mexico through restoration of critical wetlands, coastal, and nearshore habitat resources and services in the Barataria Basin.
+First, the LA TIG selects a preferred alternative that relies on a suite of restoration approaches and techniques in the Barataria Basin, including large-scale sediment diversion to restore deltaic processes, marsh creation, and ridge restoration.
+Second, the LA TIG selects several projects for further evaluation and planning: the Mid-Barataria Sediment Diversion and one marsh creation increment within Large Scale Marsh Creation: Component E in Barataria Basin.
 The LA TIG also confirms its 2017 decision to move the Spanish Pass Increment of the Barataria Basin Ridge and Marsh Creation project forward for further evaluation and planning.
+These two decisions: selecting the preferred alternative and moving forward with restoration planning and NEPA review for the projects identified above are collectively referred to as the "Proposed Action."

 The public, government agencies, and other entities have identified and will continue to identify potential restoration projects for consideration during the restoration planning process.
-Projects not identified for inclusion in the Barataria Basin SRP/EA preferred alternative or not carried forward at this time for Phase II restoration planning may continue to be considered for inclusion in subsequent restoration planning efforts.
+Projects not selected for inclusion in the Barataria Basin SRP/EA preferred alternative or not carried forward at this time for Phase II restoration planning may continue to be considered for inclusion in subsequent restoration planning efforts.